pkgxdev/pkgx/README.md

 ```sh
 $ tea +gnu.org/wget wget -qO- tea.xyz/white-paper | tea +charm.sh/glow glow -
 ```

+This example downloads our white paper and renders it with [charm]’s excellent `glow` terminal markdown renderer.
+This is a basic example, but UNIX has been limited by the package manager for **too long**.
+It’s a fundamental limitation that tea is designed to overcome.

 > Notably, with `-X` syntax this can expressed more concisely:
 >